 Sew Near, Sew Far – Along the River Derwent

-With this in mind, Gibside Sewing Group were approached and through several discussions (over coffee and cake at both café shrub and Gibside’s café) an idea was formed to create illustrated panels to help filter some of the strong sunlight.
+Gibside Sewing Group have created 10 stunning textile panels, which are now hanging in the windows of café shrub.
+The talented members of the sewing group were approached by Land of Oak & Iron to come up with a creative solution and through several discussions (over coffee and cake at both café shrub and Gibside’s café) an idea was formed to create a textile art installation that would also help filter some of the strong sunlight.

 Covering the full length of the windows at the end of café shrub would block out the wonderful countryside views and make the area too shaded.
-The group’s solution is to create a 10 panelled textile art installation which will fit across the upper section of the panoramic windows, leaving the lower area open, allowing for uninterrupted views across Derwenthaugh Park.
+The group’s solution was to create a 10 panelled textile art installation to fit across the upper section of the panoramic windows, leaving the lower area open, allowing for uninterrupted views across Derwenthaugh Park.

-Their inspiration was the 30km long journey of the River Derwent, from the North Pennine moors to the tidal Tyne.
+The group’s inspiration was the 30km long journey of the River Derwent, from the North Pennine moors, flowing down to the tidal Tyne – showing the river’s changing character as it meanders through the Derwent Valley.
 The landscape, natural history, seasons, history and culture, bridges and industry providing a rich resource to guide the group’s themes and ideas as the project evolves.